a-hanson5/a-hanson5/README.md

 - 👋 Hi, I’m @a-hanson5
 - 👀 I’m interested in data, cloud computing, and development
 - 🌱 I’m currently learning data engineering and the Azure ecosystem
-- 💞️ I’m looking to collaborate on anything really!

 <!---